Electrolux-D2C/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If my component does not respond, will not this affect page loading?
 - [ ] My component does not return generic errors?
 - [ ] Have I used Conventional Commits in my commits?
+- [ ] Have I updated the Changelog?

 ## Additional Observations